tobiasdigital/commerce-cif-commercetools/README.md

 ```
 $ NODE_TLS_REJECT_UNAUTHORIZED=0 OW_ENDPOINT='https://hostname/api/v1/web/ccif-customer' npm run test-it
 ```
-System environment variables, like OW_ENDPOINT can be adapted to use a custom OW environment or namespace.
+System environment variables, like OW_ENDPOINT can be adapted to use a custom OpenWhisk environment or namespace.

 ## Logging